tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 NewConnectionId (TBD), as defined in this document.
 The value for the "DTLS-OK" columns are "Y".

-IANA is requested to add this RFC as a reference to the TLS Cipher Suite Registry.
+IANA is requested to add this RFC as a reference to the TLS Cipher Suite Registry along with the following Note:

+    Any TLS cipher suite that is specified for use with DTLS MUST define limits on the use of the associated AEAD function that preserves margins for both confidentiality and integrity, as specified in [THIS RFC; Section TODO]
 --- back

 # Protocol Data Structures and Constant Values